aaronstevenwhite/arcweight/docs/core-concepts/fsts.md

 - \\(q_0 \in Q\\) is the initial state
 - \\(F \subseteq Q\\) is the set of final states

 FSTs define rational relations between strings, mapping input sequences to output sequences {{#cite mohri1997finite}}.
-The fundamental difference between automata and transducers lies in the transition structure: where automata transitions are functions \\(Q \times \Sigma \to Q\\), transducer transitions are relations that associate input symbols with output symbols during state changes, enabling the modeling of complex linguistic phenomena.
+The fundamental difference between automata and transducers lies in the transition structure: where automata transitions are functions \\(Q \times \Sigma \to Q\\), transducer transitions are relations that associate input symbols with output symbols during state changes.

 An FST defines a rational relation \\(R_T \subseteq \Sigma^* \times \Delta^*\\).
 A pair \\((u, v)\\) belongs to \\(R_T\\) if there exists a path from \\(q_0\\) to some \\(q_f \in F\\) such that the concatenation of input labels along the path equals \\(u\\) and the concatenation of output labels equals \\(v\\).